Get ready for something more...

 Duquesne University is a private Catholic institution located in a park-like setting in the city of Pittsburgh.
-Founded in 1878 by the Congregation of the Holy Spirit (the Spiritans), Duquesne University is the only Spiritan institution of higher education in the United States.
+Founded in 1878 by the Congregation of the Holy Spirit (the Spiritans), Duquesne University is the only Spiritan institution of higher education in the US.
 In an ecumenical atmosphere open to diversity, students of all races, cultures, and religious traditions are valued and supported.

 Choose from more than 80 majors in the Schools of Business, Education, Health Sciences, Liberal Arts, Music, Natural and Environmental Sciences, Nursing, and Pharmacy.
 Duquesne also offers a major in Biomedical Engineering and pioneered the nation’s first dual degree in Biomedical Engineering and Nursing.

-Many Duquesne students take advantage of study abroad opportunities.
-Choose from more than 30 semester-long and short-term programs, including programs in Africa, Asia, Australia, Europe, and Latin America.
+Want to study abroad?
+Choose from more than 35 semester-long and short-term programs, including programs in Africa, Asia, Australia, Europe, and Latin America.

 Pittsburgh—a great place to learn and live

-Our students enjoy a secure 50-acre campus overlooking the city of Pittsburgh.
-The University’s central location also provides a perfect laboratory for off-campus learning and community service.
+The University’s central location provides a perfect laboratory for off-campus learning and community service.
 Duquesne students gain practical experience through field work, research projects, and internships at Pittsburgh’s major corporations, health care systems, schools, and other organizations.
 Students also enjoy the opportunity to walk to Pittsburgh’s cultural district, sports stadiums, shopping, and dining.

-Campus amenities include the multi-level Power Center, which houses a recreation and fitness center, a Barnes & Noble bookstore with a Starbucks café, Freshens, and the Red Ring, a full-service restaurant.
-Eleven dining locations provide a mix of fresh menu selections, which feature made-from-scratch, local, and sustainable food sources and special options for every diet.
+Campus amenities include the multi-level Power Center, which houses a recreation and fitness center and a Barnes & Noble bookstore.
+Eleven dining locations, including Chick-Fil-A, provide a mix of fresh menu selections, which feature made-from-scratch, local, and sustainable food sources and special options for every diet.
 Coffee—and a place to study or socialize—is never too far away with Starbucks in the Union and other coffee spots on campus.

 Have fun, get involved

-Students have many opportunities to get involved.
 There are more than 200 student organizations in areas such as academics, social, service, governance, spiritual, political, performing arts, media, and sports.